 - Willamette emphasizes real-world experiences outside the classroom, including numerous chances for study abroad, internships, and leadership positions.

-- As part of Willamette’s dual degree programs, students can combine a bachelor’s degree with an MBA, an MS, or a law degree from one of the university’s top-ranked graduate schools and save a year of time and tuition.
+- As part of Willamette’s dual degree programs, students can combine a bachelor’s degree with an MBA, an MS in data science, or a law degree from one of the university’s top-ranked graduate schools and save a year of time and tuition.

 Areas of Study